HatePrototypes: Interpretable and Transferable Representations for Implicit and Explicit Hate Speech Detection: Related Work

 \section{Related Work}

 \paragraph{Transferability in Hate Speech Detection} Despite strong in-domain performance, language models for hate speech detection often fail to transfer across datasets, platforms, or categories of abuse \citep{pachinger2023toward, khurana-etal-2022-hate}.
 Early studies demonstrate that differences in dataset design and annotation practices outweigh architectural choices in determining generalization performance \citep{arango2019hate, vidgen-derczynski-2020}.
 Subsequent cross-corpus and functional evaluations confirm these limitations, revealing persistent errors on simple linguistic variations such as negation, euphemisms, and counter-speech \citep{rottger-etal-2021-hatecheck, tonneau-etal-2025-hateday}.
 Later work aims to improve transferability through dataset-centered techniques, including data augmentation, multi-dataset training, and granular multi-label or facet-based hate type classification \citep{mathew2021hatexplain, inan2023llama, leite-etal-2023-noisy}, as well as training-centered enhancements such as contrastive learning to align latent representations \citep{macavaney2019hate, kim-etal-2022-generalizable, jafari2023fine}.
 However, performance gains remain inconsistent, particularly when transferring between explicit and implicit hate domains \citep{ocampo2020detecting}.
+At the same time, findings from research on implicit social bias indicate that pre-trained LMs systematically assign higher likelihood to stereotypical associations than to anti-stereotypical alternatives, demonstrating the encoding of implicit biases in the model representations \citep{nangia-etal-2020-crows,nadeem-etal-2021-stereoset,zhao-etal-2025-explicit}.
 Recently, \citet{ahn-etal-2024-sharedcon} introduced \textsc{SharedCon}, a clustering-based contrastive learning framework for implicit hate speech classification that leverages shared semantic structures to enhance generalization.